boddenberg-it/croni/README.md

 * build number opens console log as seen below.

 ![croni log pop up](https://boddenberg.it/github_images/croni/croni_console_log.png)
-> Clicking 'Welcome to croni' will show croni.log in same pop up..
+> Clicking 'welcome to croni' will show croni.log in same pop up.
 <br>

 Each project page is linked in the navigation bar and shows a table holding latest results of jobs within project.